Dharmik-afk/Termux-android-basic-setup-/README.md

 A personal Termux environment setup script for quickly configuring a clean development-ready environment on Android.
-This script replaces your Termux $HOME directory and installs essential packages such as clang, python3, vim, and termux-api.
+This script replaces your Termux $HOME directory and installs essential packages such as clang, python3, vim, and termux-api. unfortunately neovim with lazyvim is not fully compatible with termux, there for vim is recommended

 ---